murabcd/voice-agent/README.md

   An Open-source Realtime AI Voice Agent Built With Next.js, and OpenAI.
 </p>

-This demonstrates:

-- Sequential agent handoffs according to a defined agent graph (taking inspiration from [OpenAI Swarm](https://github.com/openai/swarm))
+- Sequential agent handoffs according to a defined agent graph (inspiration from [OpenAI Swarm](https://github.com/openai/swarm))
 - Background escalation for high-stakes decisions
-- Prompting models to follow a state machine, for example to accurately collect things like names and phone numbers with confirmation character by character to authenticate a user.
+- Prompting models to follow a state machine, for example to accurately collect things like names and phone numbers with confirmation character by character to authenticate a user

 <p align="center">
   <a href="#features"><strong>Features</strong></a> ·